Mexico the Best Place to Buy Your Most Precious Commodity: Time

 The amazing breadth of the labor force in Mexico makes many custom-made purchases possible.
-If you have an item of clothing you love that's showing wear, its possible to hire a tailor to recreate it.
+If you have an item of clothing you love that's showing wear, you can hire a tailor to recreate it.
 You just go buy the fabric, which is an adventure because fabric stores are huge in Mexico and take the old outfit to the tailor with you to break it down into a pattern.

 Well-dressed women, you will come to find, often have made whatever they're wearing, even the sandals.
 I love participating by buying artisanal jewelry, clothing, even hech0 a mano tamales on the street from real people rather than stores.

 Mexico is not yet a big online buying culture because of the unreliability of the postal service.
-You will feel a real sense of satisfaction in Mexico getting business cards printed at a local Mexican graphics company rather than ordering them online from Vista Print for the same $20 dollars when at home.
+You will feel a real sense of satisfaction in Mexico getting business cards printed at a local Mexican graphics company rather than ordering them online from Vista Print for the same $20 dollars.